YemingLakeForest/YemingLakeForest.github.io/_posts/2019-08-10-back-on-the-road-again.md

 ## 2
 ----
 In the third quarter of 2017, I went job hunting frenziedly.
-What also went frenzied were the crypto currencies.
-The Bitcoin bubble was at its all time height, and blockchain start-ups grew like mushrooms.
+What also went frenzied were the cryptocurrencies.
+The Bitcoin bubble was at its all-time height, and blockchain start-ups grew like mushrooms.
 I interviewed with a blockchain firm, which offered a lower salary.
 The head-hunter's sales pitch went like, oh, blockchain is the most sought after skill in the market and loads people are taking a pay cut just to get in the game blah-blah.